The Reluctant Cowgirl

 And at the same time they are telling you that you just need to “toughen up” they expect you to cater to their every feeling.

-The Relationship is Not Stable5 Warning Signs of a Toxic Relationship
+The Relationship is Not Stable

 A toxic relationship is full of ups and downs beyond the norm.
 Instead of your relationship adding stability and comfort to your life, it is a constant source of anxiety.
 A person caught in a toxic dating relationship expends a lot of energy to keep everything perfect, but nothing they do is ever enough.